-The Nevada Electric Highway is a joint initiative between the Governor’s Office, NV Energy and Valley Electric Association to expand the state’s electric vehicle charging infrastructure by placing charging stations at cost-effective and strategic locations.
+The Nevada Electric Highway started as a partnership between the Governor’s Office, NV Energy, and Valley Electric Association to expand the state’s electric vehicle charging infrastructure by placing charging stations at cost-effective and strategic locations between Reno and Las Vegas.

 Once complete, Phase 1 of the Nevada Electric Highway will connect Nevada’s northern and southern urban centers via U.S. 95 and eliminate range anxiety for EV owners while also bringing business to local communities.
 In 2016, EV charging stations went operational in the communities of Beatty and Fallon.
 Each charging station includes two Level 2 chargers and one Direct Current (DC) Fast Charger in order to accommodate all different types of EVs currently on the road.
 Additional EV charging stations will be completed in 2017 in the communities of Hawthorne and Tonopah, completing Phase 1 of the Nevada Electric Highway.